irythill/omarchy-cyberpunk-dreams-theme/README.md

 - Author: deathko
 - Inspired by: Cyberpunk and anime art styles
-- Wallpaper: Cyberpunk anime artwork
+- Wallpaper: Sasha Yakovleva from the (https://www.youtube.com/watch?v=BnnbP7pCIvQ)[Let You Down] Ending Theme - Cyberpunk: Edgerunners
-- Special thanks to the Omarchy community for feedback and suggestions
+- Special thanks to the Omarchy community, loving this ISO <3